dmweis/dmweis.github.io/_drafts/Masters.md

 [Here is a full video of Hopper performing a scan and climbing over an obstacle with multiple layers](https://youtu.be/faWG_BYd5a0)

 Even if the scan is performed the data from it is only printed on screen of my laptop and I manually adjust the height of the body and leg lift height on a remote controller.
 Speed and direction is also manually controlled in this video.
-But there is not reason the same princple wouldn't work for autonomouse navigation.
+But there is not reason the same principle wouldn't work for autonomous navigation.

 You can clearly see the gait behavior in this video.